64J0/64J0/README.md

 If you'd like to know more about F#'s history, check [The Early History of F#](https://fsharp.org/history/hopl-final/hopl-fsharp.pdf) from Don Syme.

 I'm passionate about technology, engineering, classical philosophy and theology.
-And when not studying about these subjects, I try to contribute to open-source projects.
+When not studying those topics, I enjoy contributing to open-source projects.

-Actually living at Minas Gerais, Brazil.

 ### Other social networks :earth_americas: